 Applicants are notified by email whether or not they will be offered an interview.
 Counselling Services participates in the Universal Internship Interview Notification Dates.
-This is a 2-step interview notification and booking system.
-Applicants are offered an interview on the first Friday in December each year and can respond/book their interview on the following Monday.
+Applicants are offered an interview on the first Friday in December each year and can then respond/book their interview, we are using the NMS (National Match Service) Interview Scheduler.
 Interview dates are offered in the first two weeks in January each year, interview blocks are 1 hour in length.
 All of our interviews are virtual using the Zoom platform to support a safe, cost-effective, and equitable selection process.
 The selection committee consists of a staff psychologist, current interns, and the Training Director.
 The selection committee follows a standard set of questions, and we make time for questions from applicants toward the end of the interview.
 Upon completion of the interview, applicants are provided with the opportunity to contact an intern for any questions about our training site and these discussions are confidential and non-evaluative.